zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-3/step2.md

   containers:
   - name: vue
     image: vue/hello-world
+    command: ['sh', '-c', 'echo $(env) && sleep 3600']
     ports:
     - containerPort: 80
-    command: ['sh', '-c', 'echo $(env) && sleep 3600']
 ```

-If we were to use `kubectl apply -f` to update this Pod, it would output the environment variables in the container.
+We can run `kubectl apply -f resources/vue-complete.yaml`{{execute}} to update this pod.
+Because certain fields can't be changed after the pod is created, you'll have to remove the pod first (`kubectl delete -f resources/vue-complete.yaml`).
+This won't be a problem after we learn about deployments.

 Next, we'll configure environment variables.
 In Kubernetes, you do this with `env`, specifically: